-Abstract: In this talk we propose two novel simulation based approaches for pricing American options.
+Abstract: In this talk they propose two novel simulation based approaches for pricing American options.
 The first one (I) is in fact a multi level version of the well-known nested Monte Carlo algorithm of Andersen and Broadie (2004), whereas the second one (II) is a multi level version of simulation based policy iteration.

 Add.
-II) By constructing a sequence of Monte Carlo based policy iterations due different levels of accuracy we construct a multi level version of policy iteration with significantly improved complexity.
-In this context, we will present new convergence results regarding the bias and variance of simulation based Howard iteration (cf. Kolodko Sch.
+II) By constructing a sequence of Monte Carlo based policy iterations due different levels of accuracy they construct a multi level version of policy iteration with significantly improved complexity.
+In this context, they will present new convergence results regarding the bias and variance of simulation based Howard iteration (cf. Kolodko Sch.
 (2006)) and show that the multi level complexity is superior to the standard one.
 (II) is joint work with Denis Belomestny and Marcel Ladkau.

 G. Staraci: Systemic Risk: About its Nature, Regulation and some Modeling Caveats.